byuawsfhtl/RLL_computer_vision/CONTRIBUTING.md

 # Contributing

 Here are some good practices that should help the Github page be a bit more consistent.
-Keep in mind **THIS IS A PUBLIC REPOSITORY.
-ONLY UPLOAD FILES THAT WE ARE ALLOWED
-TO SHARE**.
-The project boards are private, so nobody outside of the lab can view those.
+Everything is private, so nobody outside of the lab can view anything you upload or post.

 ## Project board